Ceterai/Ceterai.github.io/MyEnternia/Wiki/TheStardustOrchid/README.md

 Species descriptions:

 - Alta: This...
-Wasn't this dranw by...
+Wasn't this drawn by...
 By Ceterai herself?..

 ## Sources